-This privacy statement only covers the National Institute Hearing Research (NIHR) Nottingham Hearing Biomedical Research Unit website.
+This privacy statement only covers the National Institute Hearing Research (NIHR) Nottingham Biomedical Research Centre website.
 It does not cover all sites that can be linked to from this site, so you should always be aware when you are moving to another site and read the privacy statement on that site.

 The Data Protection Act

 Under the Data Protection Act, we have a legal duty to protect any information we collect from you.
 We use leading technologies and encryption software to safeguard your data, and keep strict security standards to prevent any unauthorised access to it.

 We do not pass on your details to any third party or other government department.

 Following a link to another website

 Following a link to NIHR Nottingham Biomedical Research Centre from another website

 These policies will explain how they collect and use your personal information, and whether they pass this on to websites they link you to.